Joxe Azurmendi

-Joxe Azurmendi Otaegi (19 March 1941 – 1 July 2025) was a Basque writer, philosopher, essayist and poet.
+Joxe Azurmendi Otaegi (19 March 1941 – 1 July 2025) was a Spanish Basque writer, philosopher, essayist and poet.
 He published numerous articles and books on ethics, politics, the philosophy of language, technique, Basque literature and philosophy in general.

 Azurmendi was member of Jakin and the director of Jakin irakurgaiak, a publishing house which has published over 40 books under his management.
 He also collaborated with the Klasikoak publishing firm in the Basque translations of various philosophical works and was one of the founders of Udako Euskal Unibertsitatea (The Basque Summer University).
 He has been Professor of Modern Philosophy and a lecturer at Euskal Herriko Unibertsitatea (The University of the Basque Country).
 In 2010 he was awarded the title "honorary academic" by Euskaltzaindia (The Basque Language Academy).

 He was an intellectual who studied the problem more than the solution.
 Azurmendi's essays cover modern European topics in great depth and knowledge.
 He has incorporated the philosophy and thinking of European thinkers, especially German ones.
 He often adopted a polemic tone.

 Azurmendi was, in the opinion of many, one of the most prolific and erudite thinkers in the Basque Country.